 Bi-directional chat vs. Social Media

 Social Media comments (FB Comments, Twitter posts.
-Instagram Comments,..) are different to private direct messages (DM), for example Twitter DM or FB Messenger, in that they are a public group conversation.
+Instagram Comments,..) are different from private direct messages (DM), for example, Twitter DM or FB Messenger, in that they are a public group conversation.
 Other differences are:

-- there are multiple users that can comment to a post
+- there are multiple users that can comment on a post

 - comments are public – at least to a group – and not private.
 As a consequence, Answers by the agent to that comment/ post will NOT be stored in the customer interaction history, as these are public.
 CIM/ HC will only store the information that the client posted.
 It will however do so by maintaining a metadata link to the relevant FB comment, so it can be viewed in context.